mpacula/COSMOS/doc/source/getting_started.rst

 ===============

 We'll start by running a simple test workflow, exploring it via the web interface, and terminating.
-Then you'll be ready to start your own
+Then you'll be ready to start your own.

 Command Line Interface
 ______________________